Merger of Paris Metro lines 3bis and 7bis: Proposed new line

-Both lines would be connected through an existing rail tunnel, the Voie navette (currently used only for very limited technical servicing) between Porte des Lilas station and Pré Saint-Gervais station, to which it would be connected from the Place des Fêtes station by a short rail tunnel, the Voie des Fêtes (currently used and blocked by maintenance facilities), possibly by finally opening to the public the ghost station Haxo (but only in one direction), whose surface accesses would first need to be built.
+Both lines would be connected through an existing rail tunnel, the Voie navette (currently used only for very limited technical servicing) between Porte des Lilas station and Pré-Saint-Gervais station, to which it would be connected from the Place des Fêtes station by a short rail tunnel, the Voie des Fêtes (currently used and blocked by maintenance facilities), possibly by finally opening to the public the ghost station Haxo (but only in one direction), whose surface accesses would first need to be built.
 That would also mean reopening to traffic the secondary station Porte des Lilas – Cinéma and closing the current platforms at Porte des Lilas of Line 3bis.

 Line 7bis would be also extended one station to the west, to have its terminus at Château-Landon to ease interconnection with RER E at Magenta station, which would allow access to the Gare de l'Est and Gare du Nord via existing pedestrian links.
 Therefore, Louis Blanc station would no longer be the western terminus of the line, but that would require the creation of a new tunnel and extensive works.
 The extension could, therefore, be finalised after the opening of the new line.
 For now, the last segment is used by the existing Line 7bis connection.

-It was originally speculated that the merged line would be called Line 15.
-However, the four projected new lines of the Grand Paris Express (scheduled to open from 2025) were assigned the numbers 15 to 18, and in November 2023, a planned Line 19 was announced, which will connect to at the west of La Défense business district by 2040, leaving Line 20 to be the next available number.